CAHSS / Economics Department Academic Advisor is Robert Pawloski. More info below.

-- Assists them with course mapping & registration.
+- Assists students with course mapping & registration.

 - Explains university requirements for graduation.

-- Refers students to appropriate offices such as the Career Center, Honors College, Study Abroad, Academic Success, etc.
+- Refers students to appropriate resources and offices such as the Career Center, Honors College, Study Abroad, Academic Success, etc.

 - Utilizes degree audit and other data tools to track academic progress.

 - Provides information on institutional policies & procedures, like Course Repeat, Excess Credit, Late-Add, etc.

 - Informs students about extra-curricular activities such as clubs and organizations.

 - Keeps students up to date concerning changes to institutional information including new academic programs, important dates/deadlines, course offerings.

 Contact: Robert Pawloski, Academic Advisor, Economics Programs, PUP 334, Phone: (410) 455-5922 Email: email@example.com.

 Click on the icon here to schedule an appointment.
 For advising appointments, please read the instructions for appointment & meeting types.